Rhh98/GAMS-MIRO/Thundercloud/readme.md

 <ul>
     <li>Flow: This shows the route for the aircraft through the thunderstorm region.
     <br>If the problem is feasible, then the flying path is presented in 2 ways: a table and a plot.
 The table shows several nodes the aircraft will stay during the flight.
 And the actual flight path will just be like a piecewise linear function with breaking point being these nodes.
-To be more explicitly, the flight path will be displayed in the plot.
+To be more explicit, the flight path will be displayed in the plot.
 The 3 vertical lines shown in the figure will be the 3 thunderstorms set.
     <br>Else if the problem is infeasible, then a message of infeasibility will be displayed.</li>
     <li> cost: This shows the total cost during the flight generated by climbing, descending etc. </li>
     <li> Solve Status: this shows whether the model is solved.
 Note that with some special setting of thunderstorms, the problem could be infeasible, and the Flow plot may look very strange.</li>